einaru/luma/doc/source/userguide.rst

 - **SCOPE_ONELEVEL**:
 - **SCOPE_SUBTREE**: (*Default*)

-The *size limit* defines the maximum number of matches to retrive from the search operation.
+The *size limit* defines the maximum number of matches to retrieve from the search operation.
 The default value is 0 (which is the same as None).

 To perform a search you simply select a server, enter a search filter and click